-PROACTIVE PLANNING: TAMPA ASAS
+PROACTIVE PLANNING: TAMPA ASAS (MEMORIAL)

-The focus of the After-School All-Stars (Tampa Bay) 21st CCLC Program during the initial weeks and months after learning of the tentative award of a new 21st CCLC program was to plan the successful implementation of a high-quality program prior to enrolling students.
-This implementation planning process helped ensure that students, when enrolled, would be afforded the most complete and comprehensive program possible without enduring significant changes that could detract from receiving the full breadth of services and/or lead to premature termination of students secondary to frustration and confusion.
-Unlike many other agencies initiating such a complex educational program, the outstanding ties between the Tampa ASAS 21st CCLC Program and the schools and communities where services are located, as well as relationships with the founding 21st CCLC partners, allowed for a relatively efficient and effective implementation, with services starting on August 24, 2015.
-Indeed the 21st

-CCLC program started well within the required timeframe established by the Florida Department of Education.
+The focus of the Tampa After-School All-Stars (Memorial) 21st CCLC program during the initial weeks of academic year operation was to plan the successful implementation of a high-quality program while reengaging and/or enrolling students into the program.
+This implementation planning process helped ensure that all students, both those continuing from prior year of operations and new student enrollees, would be afforded the most complete and comprehensive program possible without enduring significant changes that could detract from receiving the full breadth of services and/or lead to premature termination of students secondary to frustration and confusion.
+Unlike many other agencies initiating such a complex educational program, the outstanding ties between the Tampa After-School All-Stars (Memorial) 21st CCLC Program and the schools and communities where services are located, as well as relationships with established stakeholders and partners, allowed for an efficient and effective implementation of the program, with services starting within the required timeframe established by the FLDOE (i.e., within two weeks of the start of the academic year.

 As quality of state-funded educational programming becomes a public concern, it is imperative that program quality be more than just monitored and measured.
 Rather, it must be actively managed with a view towards continuous improvement and development.
 Within such active management, it is important to account for the impact of both program structure and delivery processes on the quality of the program.
 For instance, effective programs must match the developmental needs of their participants, and they must also fit the demands and resources of the particular settings in which they are implemented.
 A key to successful implementation of high-quality programming is to be proactive when planning and structuring the program to overcome or account for predetermined areas that may be problematic.
 Indeed, it is critical to take corrective actions during the design of the program, rather than waiting until corrective actions could have detrimental impacts.
-For such proactive planning to be successful, the Tampa ASAS 21st CCLC program required a program-wide commitment to continuous quality improvement and continuous process improvement.
+For such proactive planning to be successful, the Tampa ASAS (Memorial) 21st CCLC program required a program-wide commitment to continuous quality improvement and continuous process improvement.
 Program staff members worked collaboratively to develop a culture of critical inquiry and ensured that quality processes and outcomes were central to the vision, goals, and priorities of all staff members and within all program activities.